rednafi/q/instructions.md

 * http calls

+  * providers receive an HTTPClient dependency via constructor for HTTP requests
-  * abstracted behind a shared HTTP client interface
+  * default HTTP client (http.DefaultClient) is used when none is specified
-  * reusable by all plugins
+  * enables mocking and testing without global state

 * output format